kunwarsampanna3/kunwarsampanna3/README.md

 ## 👨‍💻 About Me

-I'm a Computer Science undergrad in Nepal with Data Science training and a strong interest in AI/ML.
-I'm looking to gain hands-on experience, mentorship, and practical exposure that's still limited in my university education.
-My current focus areas:
+I'm a Computer Science undergrad in Nepal with Data Science training and a growing interest in AI/ML.
+I'm looking to build the hands-on experience, mentorship, and practical exposure that's still limited in my university education.

-- **Client-Side Development:** Exploring advanced client-side development to build more interactive and user-friendly websites.
+- 🌱 Currently learning **Advanced Client-Side Development**, exploring how to build more interactive and user-friendly websites
-- **AI & Data Science:** Building a foundation in data science and machine learning through self-study and coursework, with a strong interest in applying AI to real-world problems.
+- 💡 Interested in applying **AI and data science** to real-world problems
+- ⚡ Fun fact: **I can go from planning a trip to debugging code in the same day**

 ---

-## 📰 Publications & Writing
+## 📰 Publications

 ### [Digital Innovation in Events: A Case Study of FestConnect Smart Festival Platform](https://lnkd.in/p/ghce9kXV)
-An article examining how digital platforms can modernize event and festival management, using FestConnect as a case study.
+An article exploring how digital platforms are modernizing event and festival management, using FestConnect as a case study.

 ---

-## 🛠️ Languages and Tools
+## 🛠️ Languages & Tools

 <p align="left">
 <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a>